mmistakes/made-mistakes-jekyll/_drafts/paperfaces-retrospective.md

 ## Thank You

-The positive support I received in the form of retweets, favs, likes, hearts, reblogs, emails, DMs, and much more --- made the days I thought about giving up tolerable.
-And to the handful of you who supported me in the early days with donations and portrait orders I appreciate your generosity so much.
+The positive support I've received in the form of retweets, favs, likes, hearts, reblogs, emails, DMs, and much more --- made the days I thought about quitting tolerable.
+And to the handful of you who supported me in the early days with donations and portrait orders I appreciate your generosity so much!

 ## What's Next

-Don't get me wrong, drawing strangers for the last two years has been great, but a big part of me longs to create work on a personal level.
-In a past life I kept art journals filled with blind contour drawings and scribbled thoughts that I turned into a printed book at one point.
-I'd love to replicate something like that in Paper building on the techniques I've mastered drawing portraits.
+Don't get me wrong, drawing strangers for the last two years has been great, but a big part of me longs to create work on a personal level again.
+In a past life I kept [art journals](http://www.blurb.com/b/695432-scripted-entries-from-false-memories?ce=blurb_ew&utm_source=widget) filled with blind contour drawings and scribbled thoughts.
+I'd love to try and replicate this in Paper, building on the techniques I've mastered drawing portraits and turn them into a set of Moleskine books.

-And for everyone who has been patiently waiting for the next set of Mastering Paper tutorials --- it's a fairly safe bet that I'm going to have a lot more time for writing.
+With the free time from not drawing daily portraits, I plan on crafting new tutorials for my [Mastering Paper by 53]({{ site.url }}/mastering-paper/) series.
+I know quite a few of you have been patiently waiting, so expect a new batch published more regularly.
+I also want to get serious about that companion piece I've hinted and turn it into electronic and/or printed books.

+And for those who missed out getting a PaperFaces portrait I'm still offering my servcices.
+Color and black/white Paper portraits can be [commission here]({{ site.url }}/portraits/).
+{:.notice}